-Workplace change is usually motivated by either a need to adapt, for example to meet new regulatory requirements or to weather the economic climate, or by a proactive vision to evolve and improve.
+Workplace change is usually motivated by either a need to adapt, for example to meet new regulatory requirements, to weather the economic climate, or by a proactive vision to evolve and improve.

 External challenges like the COVID-19 pandemic can have a dramatic impact on a business, resulting in the need to make changes to your business model, such as restructuring or introducing new technology and processes, all of which will have an impact on your employees.